 Change the inputs in the fields above and click “Calculate” to get your result.

-Price of Vehicle:
+go to link Price of Vehicle:

 This is the sticker price (aka Monroney label) of the car.
 It consists of the Manufacturer’s Suggested Retail Price (MSRP) plus a destination and handling fee.
 This fee can be around $1,000.